2359451d/L4-Project/README.md

 # Soft Links

-quick access to related level 4 project repos
+quick access to related level 4 project repos (**only setup for this repo as it is hard to coordinate in case the automation submodule updating script not working**, soft links might be removed if too cumbersome)

 * dissertation
 * source code

+## Automation Updating Script

+see file `submodule_script.bash`